mastermakrela-rwth/ouichefs/submission/documentation.typ

 wich_lru        [ACTIVE]
 ```

-By default the last inserted policy is active.
+By default, the last inserted policy is active.
 You can change the active policy
 with:

 ```bash